 Here are some of the steps I have taken so far to achieve this feeling of freedom:

 Freedom, and a little bit of panic I’ll admit, happened one Saturday.
 I had been trying to sell a bunch of stuff online for a couple of months.
-I had smaller things, and then some larger pieces of furniture.
-The furniture was stuff that had either never been a favorite, or was just taking up space.
+I had smaller items listed, and then some larger pieces of furniture.
+The furniture was all stuff that had either never been a favorite, or was just taking up space.
 Somehow, all of that furniture was sold and picked up in one day.

 We have donated 2 car loads full of clothing, toys, and other household items that we didn’t need anymore.
 We have also been able to give items to friends and family that will use those things more than we would.